Coinbase Feed

 Behold these messages from ancient times.

-If you are synced to the chain and you’d want to analyze the mining distribution, you can view the messages from the last $1 blocks:
+to analyze the mining distribution, you can view the messages from the last $1

 #!/bin/bash